wdporter/i-am-that-vuepress/68-seek-the-source-of-consciousness/readme.md

 Now we are talking to each other.
 For this presence is needed — unless we are present, we cannot talk.
 But presence by itself is not enough.
 There must also be the desire to talk.

 Above all, we want to remain conscious.
 We shall bear every suffering and humiliation, but we would rather remain conscious.
-Unless we revolt against this craving for experience and let go the manifested altogether, there can be no relief.
+Unless we revolt against this craving for experiënce and let go the manifested altogether, there can be no relief.
 We shall remain trapped.

 **Q:**&ensp;You say you are the silent witness and also you are beyond consciousness.
 Is there no contradiction in it?
 If you are beyond consciousness, what are you the witness to?